maxforums/maxforums.org/foundation.md

 ---

-The Maxforums Foundation is a nonprofit organization that oversees and supports the Maxforums community.
+The Maxforums Foundation is a nonprofit organization registered in Ghent, Belgium.
+It oversees and supports the Maxforums community.

 ---